wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence Security options where you can fine-tune your security settings.

 == Changelog ==

+= 5.3.12 =
+* Fix: Wordfence no longer can appear on sub-sites on multi-site installs, only on the network admin panel.
+* Fix: Wordfence dashboard widget only can appear on network admin dashboard in multi-site installs.
+* Fix: No more multiple scheduled scans on multi-site.
+* Fix: Fixed mixed-protocol warning if you're using SSL and Wordfence - our static assets are loaded without specifying protocol now.
+* Fix: Fixed issue where non-existent users were shown in dashboard widget and email summary as valid users.
+* Fix: Removed /e modifier in preg_replace for Diff_Renderer_Html_Array::formatLines since it is deprecated in PHP 5.5.
+* Fix: Removed ssl_verify => false from wp_remote_post connectivity test since some versions of cURL will throw an error since WordPress uses their own certificate bundle.
+* Fix: Fixed bug with activity report email date range (was one week ahead).
+* Fix: Removed email summary report from cron on deactivation.
+* Fix: Fixed an off-by-one bug in wfDirectoryIterator for maximum total files and max files per directory.
+* Fix: Updated our browser data to fix an issue that caused newer browsers to appear in live traffic with version 0.0.
+* Improvement: Updated the country database used for country blocking to April 2015 version.
+* Improvement: Added an additional check for disabling script execution in the uploads directory that the .htaccess file actually contains our protection code before removing it.
+* Improvement: Paused Live Traffic ajax request when the window/document loses focus to reduce server load.
+* Improvement: Better error handling when making API calls to noc1 to help our support personell help you.
+* Improvement: Added locked out IP's and IP's restricted through advanced blocking to the blocked IP log for dashboard and email summary.
+* Improvement: Excluded whitelisted IP's from dashboard and widget email summary.

 = 5.3.11 =
 * Fix: Dasboard widget no longer appearing for all users.